janos/swarm-test-cluster/README.md

     make image

-Create or update the cluster:
+Create or update the cluster (non-interactive):

     make cluster

-Destroy cluster while preserving the volumes data:
+Destroy cluster while preserving the volumes data (non-interactive):

     make destroy-cluster

 Destroy cluster and remove data and local copy of go-ethereum repository:

     make clean

+Terraform commands apply and destroy in Makefile rules are non-interactive and will not ask for confirmation.
+Use it carefully.
+If you need to review and confirm changes use terraform directly as described below.

 ## Building Docker image